 1: Set Up A Business Account

-Whether you’re new to Pinterest or already have a personal account, it’s time to switch to a business account.
+Whether you’re new to Pinterest or already have a personal account, it’s time to set up a business account.
 After all, you are a business, right?
-The business account shares important analytics about your impressions, pins and overall Pinterest performance.
-Knowing this information will guide your Pinterest strategy rather than you trying to guess what works and what doesn’t.
+The business account shares important analytics about your impressions, pins and overall Pinterest performance (and it’s free).
+Knowing this information will help you understand what pins are performing well and what pins are not.
 Pinterest has a great article explaining how to set up a business account, so be sure to check that out here.

 2: Use Keywords In Your Profile Description, Boards & Pins